pyOpenSci/pyopensci.github.io/_posts/2024-08-30-pyopensci-monumental-growth-2024.md

 <i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i>

-> Hi Leah.
+{% include pyos-blockquote.html quote="Hi Leah.
 Thanks for the course today.
 I really enjoyed it.
 I heard about it from your post here in the Python channel so I'm glad you shared it here.
 I'll keep my eye out for more coming up and will be referring to the tutorials and guides on your site.
 Hopefully you work out the spatial chat because that seemed to have a lot of potential!
 I also want to let you know that I got a ton of value out of your materials on the CU Open Earth data analytics site, and it's still my go-to resource to point people to when they ask me how to get started learning the open source spatial stack.
-So thank you!
+So thank you!" author="Michael Harty, Software Underground Community" class="highlight" %}
-> workshop attendee -- Software Underground community {: .highlight-quote }

 <i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i><i class="fa-solid fa-heart-pulse" style="color: #B197FC;"></i>